 There will be a long research project in this course which will contain several short papers, and will culminate in one longer paper OR creative project.
 All papers and assignments are expected to be the students' original work and follow the guidelines of the Honor Code.
 Papers should contain correct, formal language and a complete works consulted bibliography.
 Papers should be turned in on BlackBoard (papers must be received by the due date and time and open properly to be considered acceptable).
 Papers will be graded using the Microsoft Word Reviewing tool and uploaded along with the grading rubrics to BlackBoard's GradeCenter.
+Papers must be turned in as .docx files in order to receive comprehensive comments and be gradable by Dr. Bezio.
 Group Project (10%) There will be a group GivingGames project in this course which consists of a group research paper and occasional check-ins.
 Students will be assigned to a group and tasked with researching the ethics and effectiveness of a chosen charity; over the course of the semester, students will research their charities, then write a group analysis of that charity with a recommendation for or against it.
 Papers will be circulated to the whole class for evaluation of the charities.
+Papers must be turned in as .docx files in order to receive comprehensive comments and be gradable by Dr. Bezio.
 Exams (20%) There will be two take-home midterms and a final exam.
 The second midterm will be optional.
 Students who elect not to take the second exam will have their first score doubled.
 Students who do take the second exam will have both scores contribute to their grade.
 Exams will be a combination of short- and long-answer and essay questions.
 All exams will be available on BlackBoard.
 Those needing accommodations should provide documentation to Dr. Bezio so that appropriate adjustments can be made.